domaindrivendev/Swashbuckle.AspNetCore/README.md

     }

-Once this is done, you should be able to spin up you app and browse browse the following Swagger JSON and UI endpoints respectively:
+Once this is done, you should be able to spin up you app and browse the following Swagger JSON and UI endpoints respectively:

 ***\<your-root-url\>/swagger/v1/swagger.json***